Volleyball Drills

 Coach-Set Hitting Lines

-Coach sets from position 2/3, hitters approach from the left or right pin.
-Hitter approaches, swings, lands, and transitions off the net.
-Shag your own ball.
-Rotate after five swings.
+Coach sets from position 2/3, hitters approach from the left or right pin, swing, land, and transition off the net, shagging their own ball.
 Ten minutes produces 50 quality reps for a six-player group.
-Add a target zone (deep corner, line shot) once the swing motion is reliable.

 Hitter vs. Block

 One blocker, one hitter, one setter.
-Setter delivers a high outside set; hitter swings against a live block.
-Hitter's job is to pick a shot that beats the block: line, cross-court, or tool the block.
-Works for varsity and club levels because the read happens at game speed and the consequence (a stuff block) creates the pressure that match swings carry.
-Coaches who want to break down the read frame by frame can pair this drill with video review of the hitter's approach and shot selection on every fifth swing.
+The setter delivers a high outside set; the hitter swings against a live block and picks a shot that beats it: line, cross-court, or tool the block.
+The read happens at game speed and a stuff block creates real match pressure.

 Cross-Court and Line Shot

 Place tape or cones to mark a deep cross-court zone and a line shot zone.
-Setter delivers; hitter calls the shot before the swing and tries to land in the called zone.
-Track makes out of ten.
-Builds shot selection, which is the difference between a 50% kill rate and a 20% kill rate at the high-school level.
+The setter delivers; the hitter calls the shot before the swing and tries to land in the called zone.
+Builds the shot selection that separates a 50% kill rate from a 20% kill rate.

 Tip and Roll Shot